Two Billings police officers entered a woman's home without a warrant, claiming they overheard an argument.

 It turns out, the woman talks loud and she says there was no argument.

 Video posted to Facebook by Angela Whitehead May 1 begins with one officer standing inside the door.
+(She says Facebook has since deleted her video but we have it posted above)

 A person sitting down began recording after the officer entered.